cloud-gov/cg-site/content/updates/2017-08-21-max-gov-migration-instructions.md

 To create a MAX account:

 * Go to [login.max.gov](https://login.max.gov), if you see your agency's logo, click it and sign in with your agency credentials.
-* Go to [login.max.gov](https://login.max.gov), if you don't see you agency's logo, click the green Register Now button in the top right corner.
+* Go to [login.max.gov](https://login.max.gov), if you don't see your agency's logo, click the green Register Now button in the top right corner.
   * Register with a PIV/CAC card if you have one and a working card reader
   * Register with a username, password, and a Secure+ 2-factor device to your account if you don't have a card reader.

 ### What about contractors?

-Contractors with a federal agency email address (.gov or .mil) should be able to self-register just like federal employees.
-If there are contractors or others on your team without a government email address, you’ll need to [contact OMB MAX directly](https://max.gov/maxportal/home.action) to get accounts for them.
+If you're a contractor with a federal agency email address, you should be able to self-register just like federal employees.
+If you're a contractors or working with cloud.gov without a government email address, you’ll need to ask your agency to [contact OMB MAX directly](https://max.gov/maxportal/home.action) to create your account for you.

 ## Prepare for the switch